Purdue-CSUSB/purdueusb.com/README.md

 ### Editing Initiatives

 1. Add an initiative logo in `assets/images/initiative`.
-The logo must be 400px by 289px in resolution.
+Please use a square resolution, or it will be cropped to fit automatically.
-2. Edit `_data/initiatives.yml` with title, image, and description.
+2. Edit `_data/initiatives.yml` with title, image, description, and full names of members (as spelled in members.yml).
+  * Optionally, provide an inactive entry with either `true | string`.
+True will display "INACTIVE" and anything else will be displayed.

 ### Editing Objectives